 Delaware Place is in the Delaware-West Ferry neighborhood directly across the street from Canisius High School.
 The building has been vacant since 2019 when Emerald South nursing home moved out, it was purchased by Cedarland Development Group in late 2022.
 The building is 58,000 SF and will incorporate 83 units and one commercial space.
 The commercial space is one office and the residential units are split between 22 studios, 57 1-bedroom, and 4 2-bedroom units.
 The commercial space will be ideal for a small professional office, someone that is requiring a small space in order to maximize their revenue through a low cost space.
 The project will be a gut rehab that focuses on New York's green initiative.
 It will incorporate energy efficient water usage, HVAC, appliances, and sustainable building materials.
 We are focusing heavily on tenant quality of life with improved indoor air quality, green roof, bike storage, and EV charging.
-On top of these high quality amenities, we will offer competitive rental rates.
-The competitive rates will include all of the studio units and some of the 1-bedroom units will fall below the 80% AMI rate.
-Some of these affordable units will be furnished to attract tenants that can focus on their careers.
-Of the 83 units, we will be furnishing 30% of them to accommodate the growing demand that we have seen at our other properties.
+The studio units will fall below the 80% AMI level, we are thrilled to be able to offer high quality housing to a wider array of income levels.
+Of the 84 units, we will be furnishing 30% of them to accommodate the growing demand that we have seen for our other properties.
 We are excited to offer high quality housing that emphasizes energy efficiency and tenant health in a high demand area that is close to Delaware Park, Buffalo's CBD, and the Buffalo Niagara Medical Campus.
 Since Delaware Place is centrally located within the city of Buffalo, it offers tenants limited travel times for both work and play.
 The tenants we are looking to attract will come from various employment fields and backgrounds throughout the city of Buffalo.
 This will be achieved through offering competitive rental rates that are under 80% AMI for the studio units and furnishing some of the units to attract tenants that can focus on their careers.
 We are aiming to appeal to a tenant that values New York's green initiatives towards energy reduction while improving the overall tenant experience.